Industry Benchmark Report (IBR)

 • To explore other industries or make further comparisons, use the WGEA Data Explorer.

-Will Not for Profit organisations be compared to other private companies?
+Will not-for-profit organisations be compared to other private companies?

 Which employees are included in the Industry Benchmark Report?